Rangihoua Heritage Park

 As an isolated settlement, thousands of kilometres from the nearest European town, Oihi mission station had to be as self-sufficient as possible.
 By 1832, due to the unsuitability of the surrounding area for agriculture, it was abandoned.

-Rangihoua Heritage Park is proudly cared for by the Marsden Cross Trust Board in partnership with the Department of Conservation Te Papa Atawhai
+Rangihoua Heritage Park is proudly cared for by the Marsden Cross Trust Board in partnership with the Department of Conservation Te Papa Atawhai.

-Enjoy stunning views of the Bay of Islands and the Rangihoua Pā site before heading along the track that leads to the beach.
-Gain an understanding of the joys and hardships of the people who lived here by reading the interactive interpretation boards located along the path.
+Gain an understanding of the joys and hardships of the people who lived here by reading the excellent interpretation boards located along the path.

 Stand where the Marsden Cross memorial marks Aotearoa's very first Christmas Day service before exploring the terraces that housed New Zealand’s first planned European settlement.

-Enjoy a swim or picnic at the beach and keep an eye out for New Zealand’s oldest lemon trees - they still bear plenty of fruit.
+Enjoy a swim or picnic at the beach and keep an eye out for Aotearoa New Zealand’s oldest lemon trees - they still bear plenty of fruit.